Wax On Wax Off

 Firm and hard waxes are a lot more stable and better suited for most conditions if the maximum wetsuit thickness you use is a 3/2mm.
 Again, this type of wax has its pro's and con's too.
 Harder waxes are going to be less sticky, which is needed as the water temperatures soften the wax slightly, helping to bond your foot and the board better.
 Otherwise you'll do a barry crocker on that turn and slide off the back.

 Harder waxes are also somewhat more difficult to apply at first on a fresh board.
 But once that work out is over, it’s smooth sailing here on out.
 The one good thing is that harder waxes generally stay in place and won't rub off or move around as easily as soft waxes.
 Just don’t use hard waxes in cold water conditions as it will flake off and that time you spent applying the perfect criss-cross pattern will be all but gone.

 Single Coat vs Double Coat

-Finally we have to have an honourable mention of the soap layer.
+Finally, we have an honourable mention of the soap layer.
 This one goes out to all those in desperate times when you’ve run out of wax.
 Surprisingly, a layer of soap bonds incredibly well with a top coat of wax and it makes for a smooth and stable grip.
-Perfect for those bigger days when you don’t want to get caught out of place, or need the grip on those critical and steep take offs.
-Honestly if you believe that, go try it.
-Just not a big day.
-Now if your on a road trip with the boys and someone passes out early, yeah why not, lets see how much fun can be had and soap up his board.
-Just don't tell them.
+Perfect for those bigger days when you don’t want to get caught out of place and need the grip on the critical and steep take offs.